Ninja00Shadow/text_snake/README.md

 ```

 ## Controls
-- `Arrow keys` to control the snake
+- `WASD keys` to control the snake
 - `q` to quit the game

 ## More config options